jwodder/advent350/README.txt

 working code, and it seemed like as good a choice as any.
 Some time later, here we are.

-I have tried to make this translation be as accurate to the original as possible (in end behavior, not internal logic, that is).
-The biggest change is that there is now a "> " prompt for input (and, of course, the letters aren't all uppercase).
-Games are saved to ordinary files (~/.adventure by default, though you can supply a filename to the "save" command) and can be resumed either with the "resume" (or "restore" or "restart" or "load") command during play or by specifying the name of the save file on the command line.
+I have tried to make this translation be as true to the original as possible (in end behavior, not internal logic, at least).
+The biggest change is that there is now a "> " prompt for input, and, of course, the letters aren't all uppercase.
+Games are saved to ordinary files (~/.adventure by default, though you can supply a different filename to the "save" command) and can be resumed later either with the "resume" (or "restore" or "restart" or "load") command during play or by specifying the name of the save file on the command line.
-Additionally, as the time-sharing mechanics are unnecessary and likely to get in the way on modern computers, there are two different versions of the
+Additionally, as the time-sharing mechanics are unnecessary and likely to get in the way on modern computers, two different versions of the program are
-program: one with all of the "magic" features of the original (delays before restarting a saved game, only allowing games during specific hours, and being able to bypass or configure this behavior through a maintenance/wizard mode) and one without.
+available: one with all of the "magic" features of the original (delays before restarting a saved game, only allowing games during specific hours, and being able to bypass or reconfigure this behavior through maintenance/wizard mode) and one without.

 The current plan is for the "master" branch to contain the "ideal" Perl 6